Tabex94/LIFEfromzero/README.md

-# secretLIFEfromzero
+# LIFEfromzero
-My private project of game of life
+My project of game of life

 First I'm going to count the neightboorhood of a single cell using this draft as support